tomaspalma/ldts-pacman/docs/README.md

 **The Pattern**

-We are thinking of implementing an observer pattern.
+We are thinking of implementing an observer pattern where the ghosts are the observers and the power pellets are publishers that notify the ghosts when they are eaten.

 **The implementation**

+There is no concrete implementation yet

 **Consequences**

-- It improves scalability as it
+- - It improves scalability and ease of development as it removes the need to add specific code to the ghost controller to periodically use information from the arena to check if one was removed every time the game loop runs which would be undesirable in terms of efficiency.
+So, by having the power pellet notify the ghosts only when it is eaten, then we don't need the ghosts to always be checking if the power pellet was eaten, executing the respective change of state only when the power pellet notifies them.

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS